ruby-grape/grape-swagger/README.md

 - store={ true | file_name.json } – save as JSON (optional)
 - resource=resource_name     – get only for this one (optional)
 ```
-For mutliversion API it creates several files with following naming: file_name_`API_VERSION`.json
+For multiversion API it creates several files with following naming: file_name_`API_VERSION`.json

 #### OpenApi/Swagger Validation